William M. Levy: Congress

+The Compromise of 1877 effectively ended Reconstruction and pulled US Marshalls out of the former Confederate States in the South.
+This Compromised brokered by Representative William M. Levy, set American Freedmen back politically 100 years and ushered in the Jim Crow era.

 Later career

 After leaving Congress, he served as member of the State constitutional convention in 1879.

 He was appointed associate justice of the State supreme court in 1879 and served until his death.

 Death and burial

 Levy died in Saratoga, New York on August 14, 1882.

 His funeral was in the Protestant Episcopal Church in Natchitoches, Louisiana, and he was interred in the American Cemetery there.